Where to Stay in Singapore: Best Areas and Hotels

 The redevelopment of Bugis included the restoration of some of the old shophouses.
 This gives the area an old-world charm that adds to its appeal.
 Although it’s a busy shopping center, Bugis still feels like something of an oasis of calm amid the modern city.

-Pan Pacific Serviced Suites Beach Road is just opposite Arab Street, the luxurious hotel offers well-decorated apartments with free Wi-Fi and a fully equipped kitchen.
-It is within a 15-minute walk from Suntec City, Nicoll Highway MRT Station and Bugis MRT Station.
-Popular Orchard Road shopping district is a 10-minute drive away.
+Best apartment hotel: Pan Pacific Serviced Suites Beach Road is just a few steps from Arab Street, the luxurious hotel is within walking distance from Suntec City, Nicoll Highway MRT Station and Bugis MRT Station.
+Orchard Road shopping district is a short drive away.

-5. Riverside, one of the best places for nightlife and fine dining
+5. Riverside-Clarke Quay, best places for nightlife and fine dining

 the Riverside area is Singapore at its sleek and modern best.
 This part of the city is where the Singapore River snakes through the center of the central business district.
 The waterfront areas are lined with restaurants, shopping developments, and interesting things to see and do.
 There are parks around here that provide some relief from the concrete, steel, and glass of the CBD.